savio-2002/Sand-Which/README.md

                 Integrated user options such as “Risky Bite Mode” with unique Streamlit widget keys.
                 Set up installation instructions, documentation, and GitHub project structure.

-- Manjith M: Designed the UI and branding for Sand-Which? including background images, color schemes, and layout.
+- Manjith M: Designed the UI and branding for Sand-Which? including color schemes, and layout.
              Implemented image upload, bite-detection logic, and result display.
              Handled styling with custom CSS for the foreground container and overall look.